 Risk Factors for Private Planes

 Commercial airlines use robust networks of many employees to handle their flights.
 Larger airlines are capable of accommodating full planes of passengers on tight schedules thanks to their back-end support.
-Private planes are generally personal assets, so owners of private planes either act as their own pilots or hire private pilots.
+Private planes are generally personal assets, so owners of private airplanes either act as their own pilots or hire private pilots.
 Passengers of private planes are then at the mercy of their pilots’ skill and capabilities in the face of severe weather and other hazards.
 Private planes are luxurious but lack the failsafe features and hardiness of larger aircraft.
-A small private plane is far more likely to suffer catastrophic damage from severe weather, birds flying into engine turbines, and other flying hazards.
+Small planes are far more likely to suffer catastrophic damage from severe weather, birds flying into engine turbines, and other flying hazards.

-Pilot error is the most commonly cited reason for private plane crashes; specifically, loss of control of the aircraft.
-Since most private plane pilots are contractors, they wait on clients’ needs and head to the runway when it’s time to fly.
+Pilot error is the most commonly cited reason for private airplane crashes; specifically, loss of control of the aircraft.
+Since most private pilots are contractors, they wait on clients’ needs and head to the runway when it’s time to fly.
 There generally isn’t a set schedule, or rotating set of pilots to ensure regularity and shift coverage.
-An unprepared pilot called for a flight may put his or her passengers at risk if he or she is not in a suitable state to fly.
-Pilots who attempt to fly small private aircraft while under the influence, while fatigued, or otherwise impaired, put the plane and everyone on board at serious risk.
+An unprepared pilot called for a flight may put his or her passengers at risk or an airplane accident if he or she is not in a suitable state to fly.
+Pilots who attempt to fly small private aircraft while under the influence, while fatigued, or otherwise impaired, put the plane and everyone on board at serious risk of an aviation accident.